biolab/orange2/docs/reference/rst/Orange.classification.logreg.rst

 .. class :: LogRegFitter_Cholesky

     The sole fitter available at the
     moment.
-It is a C++ translation of `Alan Miller's logistic regression code <http://users.bigpond.net.au/amiller/>`_.
-It uses Newton-Raphson
+This is a C++ translation of `Alan Miller's logistic regression code <http://users.bigpond.net.au/amiller/>`_ that uses Newton-Raphson
-    algorithm to iteratively minimize least squares error computed from learning examples.
+    algorithm to iteratively minimize least squares error computed from training data.

 .. autoclass:: StepWiseFSS